meghandtb/docker-k8s/README.md

 <img width="1006" height="342" alt="image" src="https://github.com/user-attachments/assets/9dedcff1-23ef-421b-b571-e97a8b63adae" />

 5. Kubernetes Services & Networking (15 points)
-• - Write a Service YAML manifest that exposes your NGINX Pods using type ClusterIP.
+- Write a Service YAML manifest that exposes your NGINX Pods using type ClusterIP.
 (5 points)

 <img width="550" height="59" alt="image" src="https://github.com/user-attachments/assets/bef51853-a47b-435b-92a8-e24079ac9c91" />

-• - Explain how kube-proxy helps with service networking.
-(3 points) Kube-proxy runs on every worker node in the cluster and makes sure that the services inside of it are accesible.
-Because of it pods from the same node can be exposed togheter through one single port and ip address.
-Kube-proxy ensures the communication between services and pods, pods are ephemeral and if a services needs to communicate with a certain pod, if the ip address changes
+- Explain how kube-proxy helps with service networking.
+(3 points)

+Kube-proxy runs on every worker node in the cluster and makes sure that the services inside of it are accesible.
+Because of it, pods from the same node can be exposed togheter through one single port and ip address.
+Kube-proxy ensures the communication between services and pods, pods are ephemeral and if a service needs to communicate with a certain pod, if the ip address changes

-• - What is the role of DNS in Kubernetes networking?
+- What is the role of DNS in Kubernetes networking?
 (2 points) The DNS holds the name of the services to ensure communication between them and pods.
 A service in the default namespace can be accessed through service-name.default.svc.cluster.local.

-• - Bonus: Deploy a second Service using NodePort and share its exposed port and IP.
+- Bonus: Deploy a second Service using NodePort and share its exposed port and IP.
 (5 points)
 <img width="654" height="100" alt="image" src="https://github.com/user-attachments/assets/d4cd2544-0e89-440e-9741-dbac27a02f9d" />
 <img width="715" height="82" alt="image" src="https://github.com/user-attachments/assets/396bcd65-b6c4-4755-8409-0c9b7684aed7" />
 <img width="901" height="343" alt="image" src="https://github.com/user-attachments/assets/84c274b3-ceca-4827-bd43-09900b0621d8" />

 7. Helm Basics (10 points)
-• - Install Helm on your system and add the Bitnami chart repository.
+- Install Helm on your system and add the Bitnami chart repository.
 (2 points)
 ```
 brew install helm
 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash